Wilfried Zahibo

-Wilfried Aimeric Jocelyn Ziri Zahibo (born 21 August 1993) is a professional footballer who plays as a defensive midfielder for Championnat National club Borgo.
-Born in France, he represents the Central African Republic national football team.
+Wilfried Aimeric Jocelyn Ziri Zahibo (born 21 August 1993) is a professional footballer who plays as a defensive midfielder for FCM Aubervilliers.
+Born in France, he played for the Central African Republic national team.

+Early life

+Zahibo was born in the 4th arrondissement of Marseille, France to an Ivorian father born in Gagnoa, Ivory Coast, and a Central African mother.
+When he was young, his family moved to Guadeloupe for his dad's work.
+He acquired French nationality on 29 January 1998 through the collective effect of his father's naturalization.

+Zahibo began playing football when he was 8 years old.
+When he was 14, he moved back to France and lived with his uncle in Sète in hopes of pursuing football professionally.
+He played in the youth teams of FC Sète 34 before joining the youth ranks of AC Ajaccio.

 Club career

 Ajaccio

-Born in Marseille and raised in Guadeloupe, Zahibo spent time with FC Sète 34 before he joined the academy of AC Ajaccio.
+Zahibo joined the academy of AC Ajaccio in 2010.
 During the 2011–12 season, he made 2 appearances for the Ajaccio reserve team in the Championnat de France Amateur 2, the 5th tier of French football.
 The following year, Zahibo established himself in the side, making 24 appearances for the reserve team.
 On 5 January 2013, he made his first team debut for Ajaccio against FC Rouen in the Coupe de France.
 Zahibo scored his first professional goal in the 88th minute to level the score at one all, but Ajaccio would lose 3–2 on penalties.

 Fuenlabrada

 Zahibo rejected a new contract from Ajaccio in 2013 after expressing his desire to play in Spain and wanting more first team chances.
 In August 2013, he signed with SD Ponferradina of the Spanish Segunda División and was sent on loan to Segunda División B club CF Fuenlabrada.
 He made his Fuenlabrada debut on 25 August 2013 in a 0–0 draw with Barakaldo CF. Zahibo played in 19 of a possible 21 league games during his time with Fuenlabrada.